-Since the whole purpose of studying the attributes of God is to grow in our knowledge of him―because God is known only through his attributes, this knowledge of God as the believer’s father is very essential to understanding God better.
+Since the whole purpose of studying the attributes of God is to grow in our knowledge of him―because God is known only through his attributes, this knowledge of God as the believer’s father is essential to understanding God better.
 Hence in this post, we will look at God as our Father.

-The process through which God enables us to call him as Father is what the Bible calls as “adoption.”
+The process through which God enables us to call him as Father is what the Bible calls “adoption.”
 This is the highest privilege we experience—even higher than justification.
 Let me explain.

 Adoption, on the other hand, is a family idea.
 “This is the process whereby God makes us members of his family” [Grudem, Systematic Theology, p.
 736].
-Adoption views God as a Father thus indicating closeness, affection, and generosity.
+Adoption views God as a Father, thus indicating closeness, affection, and generosity.
 “To be right with God the Judge is a great thing, but to be loved and cared for by God the Father is far greater” [J.I.
 Packer, Knowing God, p.
 253].
 Perhaps this illustration might help one understand this concept better.

 Suppose someone killed your son and is thrown in prison facing a death sentence.
 You forgive that man and set him free.
 That in itself would be a great thing.
 But, you don’t stop there.
 After the person is released from prison, you now adopt that killer, make him your own son and grant him all the privileges that your son would have had!
 How would that look like?
 People may even call you insane!
 But that would show the height of your love and the height of blessing experienced by the one who killed your precious son.

 The concept of God as being a Father was present even in the Old Testament [Ex 4:22, Psalm 103:13, Isaiah 64:8].
-However, it is in the New Testament, we see Fatherhood of God in the fullest sense since the concept of adoption is more clearly revealed to us.
+However, it is in the New Testament, we see the Fatherhood of God in the fullest sense since the concept of adoption is more clearly revealed to us.
 The word translated adoption appears 5 times―all its occurrences in the letters of Paul [Romans 8:15, 23; 9:4, Gal 4:5, Eph 1:5].

 In John 17:26, Jesus asked the Father to love us with the same love he has for his Son “love you have for me may be in them.”
-“No distinctions in the divine family.
+No distinctions in the divine family.
 We are loved just as fully as Jesus is loved!
 No wonder the apostle John burst out in praise, “See what great love the Father has lavished on us, that we should be called children of God!”
 [1 John 3:1]!

-And such love which brings about our adoption results in at least 4 practical benefits.
+And such love, which brings about our adoption, results in at least 4 practical benefits.

-The term “Abba, Father” was a term used by Jesus when addressing God as his father [Mark 14:36].
-We too can call him, “Abba, Father” [Gal 4:6] through the indwelling presence of the Holy Spirit.
+The term “Abba, Father”, was a term used by Jesus when addressing God as his father [Mark 14:36].
+We, too, can call him “Abba, Father” [Gal 4:6] through the indwelling presence of the Holy Spirit.
 A wonderful new relationship that will last for all eternity has been established.
-We are loved, well taken care of and will never be separated from this wonderful heavenly Father of ours!
+We are loved, well taken care of, and will never be separated from this wonderful heavenly Father of ours!

-Jesus taught us to address God as, “Our Father in heaven” when we pray [Matt 6:9].
+Jesus taught us to address God as “Our Father in heaven” when we pray [Matt 6:9].
 This intimacy enables us to approach God our Father will all our requests because he cares for us.
 We can be free from worry.
 We can be free from guilt.
-He forgives all our sins when we confess it.
+He forgives all our sins when we confess them.
 A loving father always hears his children’s prayers.

-In essence, Paul is saying is that the fullest experience of adoption will be in the future when we get glorified bodies and until then we endure the trials of this present life with a strong hope.
+In essence, Paul is saying that the fullest experience of adoption will be in the future when we get glorified bodies and until then, we endure the trials of this present life with strong hope.
 According to 2 Corinthians 1:22, God has placed “his Spirit in our hearts as a deposit, guaranteeing what is to come.”
 The phrase “guaranteeing what is to come” refers to the fact that we will be with the Lord in our glorified state for all eternity in the future.
-This too strengthens our hope.
+This truth also strengthens our hope.

-Hebrews 12:5-6 says, “5 … My son, do not make light of the Lord’s discipline, and do not lose heart when he rebukes you, 5 5 because the Lord disciplines the one he loves, and he chastens everyone he accepts as his son.”
+Hebrews 12:5-6 says, “5 … My son, do not make light of the Lord’s discipline, and do not lose heart when he rebukes you, 6 because the Lord disciplines the one he loves, and he chastens everyone he accepts as his son.”
 And the writer goes on to mention, “Endure hardship as discipline; God is treating you as his children” [Heb 12:7].
-In essence, the writer of Hebrews is saying that because we are God’s children, God disciplines us.
+In essence, the writer of Hebrews says that because we are God’s children, God disciplines us.
 And that’s a good thing!
 It shows we are his children!
 The end goal of this disciplining process is stated in Hebrews 12:10, “in order that we may share in his holiness.”

-In the light of these 4 benefits of adoption [and many more could be added], what should be our response?
+In the light of these 4 benefits of adoption [and more could be added], what should be our response?
 Simple.
 We are to “Imitate God our Father.”
 If we are his sons and daughters, then we should display family resemblance!
 This means we are to pursue holiness since God is holy [1 Pet 1:15-16].
 We are to love as God loves [Eph 5:1-2], a love that extends even to our enemies [Matt 5:44-45].

-If you are not God’s child, if you still cannot call him as your Father, today will be a good day to settle that issue.
+And if you are not God’s child, if you still cannot call him as your Father, today will be a good day to settle that issue.
 You can be adopted into his family by turning from your sins and embracing Christ as your Lord and Savior.
 We are told in John 1:12, “Yet to all who did receive him, to those who believed in his name, he gave the right to become children of God.”
 And then you too can enjoy all these benefits of being adopted!